 4. Decreased quality of sleep contributes to unhealthy food cravings for sugary foods and foods high in carbohydrates.

 5. A study published in 2016 entitled “Prevalence of Sleep Disordered Breathing in a Multi-ethnic Asian population in Singapore: A community-based study” found that sleep-disordered breathing (SDB) is prevalent, but mostly undiagnosed among Asians in Singapore.
 An estimated 30.5% of the Singapore population aged 21-79 has moderate to severe SDB.
-That is 1 out of 3 Singaporean adults having this disorder.
+That is 1 out of 3 Singaporean adults having this sleep disorder.